marmolak/gray386linux/README.md

 If you want just default build, and you have installed `make` and `bash` then you can just type `make` in `src` directory.
 And you are done.
-But if you don't like `make`, you can just type `./graybuild.sh` in `src` directory and results will be placed in `results` directory.
+But if you don't like `make`, you can just type `./graybuild.sh` in `src` directory.
+In both cases, results will be placed in `results` directory.

 In case you want to make some changes then follow next steps.